iambmelt/AndroidPersistentCookieStore/README.md

 Release notes
 --
 Consider this project in alpha.
-Tests, build-automation, Travis CI all coming soon.
-YOU CAN HELP!

 Get going!
 --
-To start using APCS, in your app's android.app.Application subclass type:
+To start using APCS, in your app's ```android.app.Application``` subclass type:
 ```java
 CookieManager cookieManager =
     new CookieManager(new DefaultPersistentCookieStore(new File(